serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/SqlSettings/AutoQuotedIdentifiers.md

 # SqlSettings.AutoQuotedIdentifiers property
 **namespace:** *[Serenity.Data](../../README.md#serenity.data-namespace)*   **assembly**: *[Serenity.Net.Services](../../README.md)*

 Gets or sets a value indicating whether to automatically quote identifiers.
-This is used as a fallback if the dialect and SqlSettings.DefaultDialect does not provide a value.
+This is used as a fallback if the dialect and [`DefaultDialect`](DefaultDialect.md) do not provide a value.
 Default is true.

 ```csharp
 public static bool AutoQuotedIdentifiers { get; set; }